Ezward/gps/index.md

 make
 ```

 If you have the gps board connected to the computer then you can send the corrections via USB serial.
 It is also possible to connect a serial port on the Sparkfun F9P SMA board directly to the serial port exposed on the RaspberryPi/Jetson gpio bus.
-In our final setup we will need to send corrections to one serial port and read NMEA sentences from another.
+In our final setup we will need to send corrections to one serial port and read NMEA sentences from another, so we will need both the USB and the gpio serial ports.
 The general format of the command to output RTCM3 a serial port is:
 ```
 ./str2str -in ntrip://USER:PASSWORD@CORS_IP:2101/MOUNT_POINT -b 1 -out serial://<device>:<baud>:8:n:1
 ```